ipatch/dotfiles/jobs/Linux/arch/README.md

 <a name="todos"></a>

-- [ ] spend a little ⏳ sifting through the systemd logs to figure out why my archbox is taking so long to reboot/boot
+- [x] spend a little ⏳ sifting through the systemd logs to figure out why my archbox is taking so long to reboot/boot
+  - see the following commit for fix to above item d901970f
 - [ ] add a link / reference for installing an older version of a package ie. _nss-mdns_

 ## useful links